ajavamind/A3DCamera/README.md

 You can also simultaneously trigger any Android device running the [MultRemoteCamera app](https://sourceforge.net/p/multi-remote-camera/wiki/Home/) Android app.
 I created this app by modifying the Open Camera (open soucre) app several years ago.
 My objective then was to use two phones for stereo photography.
-It reqires a local WiFi network.
+It reqires a local Wi-Fi network.

 **Just imagine how many stereo base views or lenticular images you could get with multiple Beam Pro cameras!**